 Step 2: Complete a Charter Application

-You can download the charter application here.
+Alternatively, you can download the charter application here.

-Applications are approved from July 1 through March 31 each year; submissions after March 31 will be processed after July 1.
 The chartering fee is $125.
 Please note that nonpublic schools must supply proof of accreditation in the form of a valid accreditation letter or certificate from one of the organizations on this list, and that all applications require a principal's signature.

 Please send applications with payment included to our national headquarters: